rabchapman/minirep_web/README.md

 ISP452 Web Server for Minirep Feed

 # Prerequisite Steps
-Make an exception for port 5000 with firewalld: `sudo firewall-cmd --permanent --zone=public --add-port=5000/tcp`
+1. Make an exception for port 5000 with firewalld: `sudo firewall-cmd --permanent --zone=public --add-port=5000/tcp`

 OR

 `sudo ufw allow 5000/tcp`

+2. Install venv: `sudo apt install python3.8-venv`

 Note that this is not recommended for production environments.
 This will be for testing purposes only.